Where To Find Creative Inspiration: Unlocking Your Imagination

 - Making sure that there is good lighting and comfortable seating arrangements in your area of choice

-If you make the creative space somewhere aesthetically pleasing, then you will find yourself gravitating towards it more often.
+If you create a creative space that is aesthetically pleasing, you will find yourself gravitating towards it more often.

 Routines and Rituals: Fostering Creative Habits